-The Risk Management Function will engage at least quarterly with Operational personnel to review risk developments, and independently review outputs, checklists and minutes from the member designated as the Responsible Person with responsibility for Risk Management.
+The Risk Management Function will engage at least quarterly with Operational personnel to review risk developments, and independently review outputs, checklists and minutes from the Risk Management Committee.
+These reviews will be documented and presented to the Board member designated as the Responsible Person with responsibility for Risk Management.